- Android runs on devices that have different screen sizes and densities.

 compared to a "normal" or "high" density screen.

-For simplicity, Android groups all actual screen densities into four generalized densities: low, medium, high, and extra high.
+For simplicity, Android groups all actual screen densities into six generalized densities: low, medium, high, extra-high, extra-extra-high, and extra-extra-extra-high.

 - The orientation of the screen from the user's point of view.
 This is either landscape or portrait, meaning that the screen's aspect ratio is either wide or tall, respectively.
 Be aware that not only do different devices operate in different orientations by default, but the orientation can change at runtime when the user rotates the device.